Wramberg/TerminalView/README.md

 `ctrl` + `shift` + `w` / `q` | Close the terminal view
 `ctrl` + `shift` + `up` / `down` / `left` / `right` | Move the ST3 cursor (not the terminal cursor)
 `ctrl` + `shift` + `home` / `end` | Move the ST3 cursor to beginning/end of line
+`escape` | If ST3 cursor is located elsewhere than the terminal cursor move it back - otherwise send escape to shell.

 Note that standard ST3 keybindings for selection are **not** shadowed which mean you can use `shift` + `keys` for selection in the terminal in case you prefer to use the keyboard.
 These keybindings do not move the actual terminal cursor however so whenever the terminal is updated the cursor will snap back to its point of origin.

 ## Settings
-The settings are available in the menu: *Preferences->Package Settings->TerminalView* or through the command palette.
-The settings include options for adjusting colors, scrollback history and similar.
+The settings are available in the menu or through the command palette.
+The settings include options for adjusting colors, scrollback history and margins (to avoid scrollbars).
 Simply copy the settings you want to change into your user settings.

 ## Changing shell
 If you want to use another shell it is highly recommended to do this through bash with the -c command line argument.
 You can control the shell command through the *cmd* argument to the *terminal_view_open* command.
 In addition, you can also alter the title of the terminal view to reflect which shell is running.